Mount Benacantil

 The medieval fortress of Alicante, the Castle of Santa Bárbara stands on the top of the mount.
-On the slopes of the mount there are Park Ereta, neighborhoods of Santa Cruz, San Roque, San Anton and Raval Roig, and antique apartments.
-In recent years it became a botellón place.
+On its slopes there are Ereta Park, the neighborhoods of Santa Cruz, San Roque, San Anton and Raval Roig, and antique apartments.
+In recent years it has become a botellón, or place where young people congregate to socialize while drinking alcohol.

 Avenida Jaime II, which is a continuation of Avenida de Alfonso el Sabio, crosses the northern foot of the mount, and so does a tunnel of Alicante Tram.